mnorkin/yes-kafka/README.md

 ```

 ### SimpleConsumer options
 * `groupId` - group ID for comitting and fetching offsets.
-Defaults to 'no-kafka-group-v0'
+Defaults to 'yes-kafka-group-v0'
 * `maxWaitTime` - maximum amount of time in milliseconds to block waiting if insufficient data is available at the time the fetch request is issued, defaults to 100ms
 * `idleTimeout` - timeout between fetch calls, defaults to 1000ms
 * `minBytes` - minimum number of bytes to wait from Kafka before returning the fetch call, defaults to 1 byte
 * `maxBytes` - maximum size of messages in a fetch response, defaults to 1MB
-* `clientId` - ID of this client, defaults to 'no-kafka-client'
+* `clientId` - ID of this client, defaults to 'yes-kafka-client'
 * `connectionString` - comma delimited list of initial brokers list, defaults to '127.0.0.1:9092'
 * `reconnectionDelay` - controls optionally progressive delay between reconnection attempts in case of network error:
   * `min` - minimum delay, used as increment value for next attempts, defaults to 1000ms